ArtiPedia/blog-v3/_posts/2017-09-04-mobile-first-web-design.md

 I remember it this way,

-**1. The maximum width of the screen is 600px(Not really but it will be easier to understand).**
+**1. The maximum width of the screen is 600px(Not really but it will be easier to understand this way).**

-**2. If you decrease the width, the CSS inside media query will be applied.**
+**2. If you decrease the width, the CSS inside media query will be applied.(when maximum width itself is 600px, you cannot increase it anymore.
+Can you?)**

 <style>
 .xyz {